Roblox-Thot/Roblox-Uploader/README.md

 # Roblox-Uploader
 Upload Roblox files from python

+# Note:
+The [rbxUpload.py](https://github.com/Roblox-Thot/Roblox-Uploader/blob/main/import%20vers/rbxUpload.py) should work but I didn't test it so it could just not work

 # Requires:
 [scrub.py](https://github.com/h0nde/roblox-game-scrubber) in the same folder (only needed for uploading .rbxlx maps)